gateio/gateapi-python/docs/SpotApi.md

 Market candlesticks

-Maximum of 1000 points are returned in one query.
-Be sure not to exceed the limit when specifying `from`, `to` and `interval`
+Maximum of 1000 points can be returned in a query.
+Be sure not to exceed the limit when specifying from, to and interval

 ### Example